jatingupta1622-ship-it/medbridge360/README.md

 # ⚠️ Disclaimer

-This project is a defense simulation prototype built for research, academic, and hackathon purposes only.
+This project is a health tourism related ai for research, academic, and hackathon purposes only.

 ---